Specialise with a Master's degree

 - Find out which other Masters you can do with your Bachelor's

 Where do our graduates work?

 As an economist or business economist, you could take a position with employers such as:

-Often together with study associations, the Career Centre also organises large career events.
+The EBCC organises large career events, often together with study associations.
 Meet employers and learn about the latest developments in job searching and employment.

-Think of the Career month junior, thee Amsterdamse career days, de FSA profession days, the International Finance Days, the Amsterdam Marketing event and the Amsterdam Recruitment event.
+Think of the Career month junior, the Amsterdam career days, de FSA profession days, the International Finance Days, the Amsterdam Marketing event and the Amsterdam Recruitment event.

 'I realised that this Bachelor's was the only one with a real diverse quality.
 Business, finance and economics subjects are covered, helping you with situations that you would experience in the field.'